Mulloo/imprint_store/README.md

 ### Existing Features

-- *Note: Some CSS styles have changed since the images were collected*
+- *Note: CSS styles have changed since the images were collected*

 #### User Authentication System